To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Physical activity helps build strong bones and muscles, lowers your child's risk of certain diseases (such as diabetes), increases flexibility, and increases self-esteem.

-Choose activities your child enjoys: dance, running, walking, swimming, skating, etc.
+Choose activities your child enjoys, such as dancing, running, walking, swimming or skating.

 Be sure to watch your child during any activity.
 Or better yet, join in!